Do you wish you could get your patients to be more engaged with their healthcare?

 CMS now allows providers to bill for an additional 20 minutes of RPM per patient, per month (capped at 40 minutes total).
 The new billing code for the additional 20 minutes of RPM care is 99458 and will reimburse providers for $22.01.

-Below is a breakdown of the RPM reimbursement structure your practice can use for 2020:
+Below is a breakdown of the RPM reimbursement structure your practice can use: